dyninst/dyninst/docs/stackwalk/overview.rst

    equal to the top address in the stack frame.

 FP (Frame Pointer)
-   A frame’s FP member points to the beginning (or bottom) of its stack frame.
+   A frame's FP member points to the beginning (or bottom) of its stack frame.
 The frame for the top of the stack has a FP that is equal to the value in the frame pointer register at the time the frame was created.
 The frame for any other stack frame has a FP that is equal to the beginning of the stack frame.

 RA (Return Address)
-   A frame’s RA member points to the location in the code space where control will resume when the function that created the stack frame resumes.
+   A frame's RA member points to the location in the code space where control will resume when the function that created the stack frame resumes.
 The frame for the top of the stack has a RA that is equal to the value in the program counter register at the